About the School Research Partnership

 The Duke University School Research Partnership offers undergraduates a unique opportunity to participate in hands-on research that benefits local education.
 A limited number of students are accepted into the program each semester.
 SRP students conduct real-world research in response to requests from area school systems and education-oriented nonprofit organizations.
 Participants earn a full Duke course credit for participation in this independent study.

 SRP students work closely with Duke faculty members to conduct research projects on a wide range of topics.
 Past topics have included single-sex academies, peer tutoring, effects of school vouchers on student achievement and more.
-For examples of recent projects, click here.
+For examples of projects, click here.

 The Duke School Research Partnership is a joint effort of Duke’s Office of the Provost and the Center for Child and Family Policy.